LinkedIn Ads can be an extremely powerful tool for reaching your precisely-segmented target audience at the right moment.

 Tip 9: Double-check

 With LinkedIn Ads, you should always double-check Step 1 (Set up Campaign) before moving on to Step 2 (Set up Ads).
-You will be able to make modifications to your audience later on, but some things like Objective, Profile Language and Ad Format can’t be changed once the campaign is launched.
+You will be able to make modifications to your audience later on.
+However, some things like Objective, Profile Language and Ad Format can’t be changed once the campaign is launched.

 Tip 10: Set a daily AND a total budget

-If your budget is NOT unlimited and you want to make sure that LinkedIn doesn’t go over it, don’t count on just setting a daily budget for an X number of days because sometimes, it might exceed it a little bit.
-Instead, close the configuration with a determined total budget.
+If your budget is NOT unlimited and you want to make sure that LinkedIn doesn’t go over it, don’t count on just setting a daily budget for an X number of days.
+Otherwise, it might exceed it a little bit if you aren’t paying attention.

 Tip 11: Extend the number of days

 For example, you estimated that your budget of 200 EUR would be spent in 10 days for 20 EUR a day.
-In the cases of really small audiences, I recommend that you configure the campaign to run for 15-20 days to ensure that your campaign won’t stop in the middle of its activity just because of the day limitation.
+In the cases of really small audiences, I recommend that you configure the campaign to run for 15-20 days.
+This way, you ensure that your campaign won’t stop in the middle of its activity just because of the day limitation.

 Tip 12: Bid type